 Calcium is crucial for optimal bone health throughout your life.

 The best way to get calcium is through foods, but if your diet falls short, calcium supplements may be a good option.
-This is likely to happen for vegans that don’t take dieting seriously.
+This is likely to happen for vegans that don’t plan their diet.

-Additionally, you have to ultimately understand how much calcium you need, the pros and cons of calcium supplements, and the difference between each calcium form, which I’ve covered in subsequent sections of this blog post.
+Additionally, you have to understand how much calcium you need, the pros and cons of calcium supplements, and the difference between each calcium form, which I’ve covered in the latter sections of this blog post.